sky321/nextpi/README.md

 - login to nextcloud and change your password
 - reboot (after reboot the ssh port is changed -> see syscfg.sh)
 - optional use nc-restore.sh to restore your data
+- optional use nc-datadir.sh to move data to a different dir
 - optional use letsencrypt.sh for automated certificates
 	- edit and copy fritz.cnf to /root/.fritz.cnf